POLFBDA/Opportunity-Analyzer/README.md

 - Read the `generated_well_architected_findings.csv` file.
 - Send each finding to Ollama for analysis.
 - Save the suggestions in a new column named `Elastic Engineering Suggestions` in a new CSV file named `findings_with_suggestions.csv`.
+- Update the `ollama_suggestion_cache.json` file with new or refreshed suggestions to maintain a record of previously processed findings.
+- Generate summary files for analyzed data and save them in JSON (`summary.json`) and CSV (`summary.csv`) formats in the specified summary folder.

 ---